-4. There are frequent temporary exhibitions from other places in China and other countries and regions like the Forbidden City, Italy, held on the basement, and if you are interested to see more excellent relics, you can spend more time to enjoy it;
+5. There are frequent temporary exhibitions from other places in China and other countries and regions held in the basement.
+If you are interested in seeing more excellent relics, you can spend more time enjoying it;

-5. You can take pictures in most galleries, but do not use flashes in order to protect the relics, and look out while photographing;
+6. You can take pictures in most galleries, but do not use flashlight in order to protect the relics, and look out while photographing;

 Top 3 Suzhou tours chosen by most customers to explore Suzhou in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.